fylgja/site/src/components/card.md

 Besides that the card is also extremely flexable in style, via CSS variables.

-The card style is by default elevated.
-But can also make a flat one via 2 variables.
+The card style is by default elevated, but can also make it a flat card via 2 variables.

 ```html
 <style>